ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Graphics Basics.md

 Physically-based rendering is possible where we simulate photons (think ray-tracing).
 However, we typically use primitive-based rendering.
 This is why we call elements **primitives**.

-We draw elements from nodes with (x,y) fixed positions or variable positions.
+We draw elements either from fixed positions with light or variable positions with primitives drawn from them.